Did you know that Brits drink, on average, 165 million cups of tea each day?

 Consider getting a strong, black tea to go with your sweets.
 This will help balance the sweetness.

 Rice is one of the most flexible foods in the world.
-Most every culture has their own take on it, and you can add or take away from it.
+Almost every culture has its own take on it, and you can add or take away from it.
 Ultimately, it’s one of the most simple foods you can eat!

 That’s why rice is great with tea.
-Both aren’t too complex, and they compliment each other well.
+Both aren’t too complex, and they complement each other well.
 Consider eating white rice with oolong tea for your next lunch.